spurll/cards/readme.md

 Short-term goals:

 * Add cards
+* Increment function (takes card, set, and number default: 1); can decrement if passed -1
+* Ability to filter by rarity, certainty, and priority too
+* Ability to increment (or decrement) number of a card printing from the browse view
 * Batch import of information from a CSV file
 * Search by card name
 * Ability to update card info, which will search DeckBrew for information to update it